nccgroup/binja_sensei/simple_overflow/README.md

 Helpfully, Binary Ninja will show me the address of each instruction.
 The address of the first instruction in `shell` is `0x400654`.

 ![Screenshot](images/13.png)

+I can now fill out the rest of the exploit script.
+I'll use the `struct` module to pack the address of `shell` into a little-endian byte string, and append that to the padding bytes when I call `print`.

 ```python
 import struct